École Socrates-Démosthène: Campuses

+Socrates II, Montreal

 In 1982, the community bought a new lot of land to build a new community center.
 This community center was also planned to have a school.
 This would later on be established as the 2nd campus of the Socrates schools.
 This building has a cathedral, a library, a reception hall, a gym, 27 classrooms (including a daycare center "Ta Paidakia"), and many administrative offices.
 Today, 250 students attend the school.